Components of MIS (Management Information System)

 Components of MIS and their relationship

-A management information system is made up of five major components namely people, business processes, data, hardware, and software.
-All of these components must work together to achieve business objects.
+A management information system is made up of five major components, namely people, business processes, data, hardware, and software.
+All of these components must work together to achieve business objectives.

 Porter’s Value chain